SumanthAppala/Vehicle_Identification_System/README.md

 # Frameworks used:
 YOLOv8:
 - Is an object detection framework, which can be trained on various datasets to detect and track specefic objects in an image/video.
-- Used to perform object detection to detect and localise cars, as well as licence plates, using custom trained weights
+- Used to perform object detection to detect and localise cars, as well as licence plates, using custom trained weights.

 CLIP:
 - Is a Vision Transformer based VLM (Vision Language Model) that finds similarities between image text pairs.
-- Used to perform image classification on the detected cards, to identify their brands.
+- Used to perform image classification on the detected cars, to identify their brands.

 EasyOCR:
 - Is an open-source tool used to perform OCR on images and extract text from them.